Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/use_Proxy_and_SOCKS_protocol.md

 title: "Use  a proxy with SOCKS protocol"
 linkTitle: "Transfers via proxy and SOCKS"
 weight: 320
---- A proxy is a program
+---A proxy is a program
 that acts as an intermediary between a client and server.
 It is often used to interconnect two networks via a single point.